asitucmu/ASituPortfolio/finalpt2.md

 ## Final Project: Part 2

 ### Wirefames / storyboard for user feedback
 Below are the first iterations of my storyboard (done with pen and paper).
+My intended audience is someone who is interested in running a marathon or someone who signed up for running their first marathon.
+I want to tell a story utilizing data to demonstrate why it is important to follow a training plan and a dieting plan.

 [![Sketch1.jpg](https://i.ibb.co/9ZrFBVh/IMG-9711.jpg)](https://ibb.co/BnCXvrG/IMG-9711)